FlutterSoft/Overwatch-API/README.md

 # Overwatch Hero Search
-Express API connected - Search for a hero and receive the hero details back from the API I created and hosted.
+Node.JS/Express API connected - Search for a hero and receive the hero details back from the API I created and hosted.

 **Link to project client side:** https://overwatch-hero-search.netlify.app/
 **Link to project API:** https://simple-overwatch-hero-api.herokuapp.com/